 On top of that, the lack of a Dynamic DNS-based remote management can be a deal-breaker for advanced users.

-If you have a sub-500Mbps broadband connection, this system will likely still work out.
+If you have a sub-500Mbps broadband connection, this system will still work out well.
 But for $400, I don’t see why you shouldn’t check out these alternatives, instead.